 Hair Loss” — 10-minute presentation by Dr. Shelly Friedman

 - A 10-minute presentation by Dr. Nilofer Farjo summarizing highlights from the 7th World Congress for Hair Research.

 - Dr. Wayne Hellstrom’s presentation title (“Post Finasteride Syndrome Update: Urologist’s Perspective”) is a bit scary to me, since I still take 5mg Proscar quarter tabs once every 2 days.
 Hopefully, any side effects he has seen are largely in those who take higher doses.

 - Dr. Christian Bisanga has an interesting 7-minute presentation on miniaturization in the donor area.
-For years, I have been skeptical about hair transplant surgeons’ claims that a hair transplant is permanent and any hair moved from the donor area at the back to the front of the scalp will remain permanent.
+For years, I have been skeptical about hair transplant surgeons’ claims that a hair restoration procedure is permanent.
+Meaning that any hair moved from the donor area at the back to the front of the scalp will remain permanent.
 I think this is a lie.
-Most severely balding people I see also have some thinning in the donor area, and many older people have absolutely no hair in the donor area!
+Most severely balding people I see also have some thinning in the donor area, and many older people have absolutely no hair in the donor area.
 My grandfather was one such case, and I have been heading in that direction for a few years now.
 My donor hair and side of scalp/above-ear hair are clearly thinning.
-Donor hair is often NOT permanent, but admitting that can hurt a surgeon’s customer base significantly.
+Donor hair is often not permanent, but admitting that can hurt a surgeon’s customer base significantly.

 The majority of the presentations and workshops are quite interesting, but largely focus on hair transplantation techniques.
-FUE is becoming especially important based on the number of presentations related to it, and Dr. Robert True, in his introduction, states that “FUE has emerged, and in the minds of many, will soon replace FUT as the hair transplant procedure of choice.”
+FUE is becoming especially important based on the number of presentations covering that method.
+Dr. Robert True, in his introduction, states that “FUE has emerged, and in the minds of many, will soon replace FUT as the hair transplant procedure of choice.”
 Hard to believe that 10 or so years ago, almost no-one was doing FUE.